Locations:

 Should I stop cooking with herbs and spices on the list of harmful substances?

 You can still cook with some of the herbs and spices on the list.
 Typically, you would need to consume a much larger amount of the substance than you would use while cooking.
-However, it is always alright to ask your healthcare provider if you plan to use any of the substances on the list.
+But it is always alright to ask your healthcare provider if you plan to use any of the substances on the list.

 What else do I need to know about alternative therapies during pregnancy?